 > The sensation of heat or tingling, sometimes in the eyes, ears, head, or any of the previously mentioned areas (shoulders, butt, etc).
-There’s a reason people use the phrase “blow my lid,” because sometimes it does feel like a hot volcano at the top of your head (there’s also an emoji to this effect).
+There’s a reason people use the phrase “blow my lid,” because sometimes it does feel like a hot volcano at the top of your head.

 When you decide to get help for your anger, the folks who usually support your venting (and agree with you) aren’t the ones you want to get help from.
 They support your anger habit.
 Instead, you want to reach out to professionals who can help you break those habits that are keeping you down.

 And if you’re reading this, those old habits probably are keeping you down.
 They’re stressing you out and preventing you from living your best life.
 The good news is: You can do this.
 I did.
 And I’ve helped others.
 So loosen that jaw, relax your neck, take a deep breath and dive in.
 Take the next step in your healing.
 You know what you need to do.
 Do it.
 I support you. <3